Can you prove today which firmware version is running on which batch of your components – and who programmed them?

 Explore Programmierung & btv SEEL®

-Why Programming is suddenly a compliance factor
+Why Programming becomes a compliance factor

 Many companies think of the CRA primarily in terms of software development.
 In practice, the initialisation and programming of embedded components is equally critical: this is where security-relevant states, certificates, configurations and firmware versions are set.